Isfandiyar Khan

-Life
+Biography

 In 1910, after the death of his father, Muhammad Rahim Khan II, Isfandiyar Khan came to power in Khiva.
 Unlike his father, he did not have many special talents.
 Initially, the enlightened vizier Islam Khodja played a large role in the running of the state.
-Using his money, a cotton gin plant, a hospital, a post mail, a telegraph and a secular school was built.
-Between 1908 and 1910, Islam Khodja built an emsemble of buildings in the Southeast of Itchan Kala, consisting of the smallest madrasa and the largest minaret of Khiva.
+Using his money, a cotton gin plant, a hospital, a post mail, a telegraph and a secular school were built.
+Between 1908 and 1910, Islam Khodja built an ensemble of buildings in the Southeast of Itchan Kala, consisting of the smallest madrasa and the largest minaret in Khiva.
 Islam Khodja was later killed without Isfandiyar Khan's consent.

 Tsar Nicholas II awarded Isfandiyar Khan with the Orders of Saint Stanislaus and Saint Anna.
 In 1910, Isfandiyar was awarded the title of Major-General of the Russian Empire.
 In 1911, he was enrolled in the Tsar's retinue.
 In 1913, he received the title of Royal Highness from the Tsar.

 In 1912, the Khanate of Khiva faced a revolt by Yomud Turkomans.
 It ended in 1913.

 The February Revolution in Russia influenced the Khanate of Khiva.
 On April 5, 1917, the Young Khivans presented Isfandiyar Khan with demands for reform.
 The Khan was forced to publish a manifesto in which he promised to create a representative body - the Majlis, which also included members of the Young Khivans.
 The power of the Khan was limited by this document.
 The chairman of the Majlis was Young Khivan politician Boboahun Salimov.
 However, as Isfandiyar was a conservative, he hindered the reforms as much as he could.
 Many were dissatisfied with Isfandiyar Khan's actions, especially after the October Revolution, when Khivans learned about the reforms in Russia.
 Eventually, the political situation escalated to the point where reactionary forces took over.
 As a result, the Young Khiva government was overthrown and all the reforms Isfandiyar Khan announced were cancelled.

 However, the leader of the Turkmen Yomud tribe, Junaid Khan, had returned to Khiva.
 He launched a coup in Spring 1918 and was appointed commander of the armed forces of the Khanate, and took power almost effortlessly, soon concentrating all the power in his hands.
-With Isfandiyar Khan executed by Junaid Khan in the palace of Narallabay, his relative, Sayid Abdullah, became Khan.
+With Isfandiyar Khan executed by Junaid Khan in Nurullabai Palace, his brother, Sayid Abdullah, became Khan.